Public-Health-Scotland/R-Resources/using SMRA with R.md

     `odbcPreviewObject(channel, table="ANALYSIS.SMR01_PI", rowLimit=0)`

-6. Extract data from SMRA
+#6.
+Extracting data from SMRA

 To extract data from SMRA, you need to use SQL code, to 'query' the database.